The Holidays Are Not Over Yet

 Keep the momentum going into the new year

-Though last year’s holiday season has officially ended it does not mean consumers have stopped shopping.
+Though last year’s holiday season has officially ended, it does not mean consumers have stopped shopping.
 The new year starts ripe with opportunities and we encourage retailers to keep the momentum going to avoid missing any potential revenue gains.

 New Year, New Opportunities

-Ease up after the holiday season and you will miss the window of opportunity within the first few weeks of the new year.
+Ease up after the holiday season and you will miss the window of opportunity within the first few weeks and months of the new year.
 There’s holidays and new year’s themes to capitalize on, so here’s our recommendations that are worth additional ad spend to drive revenue:

-• Health and wellness sales: Every year consumers make new year’s resolutions that consist of improving their health and well-being.
+- Health and wellness sales: Every year consumers make new year’s resolutions that consist of improving their health and well-being.
 This is a lucrative time for retailers to capitalize on fitness, wellness, and related categories as they look to jump-start their new goals.

-• President’s Day: This is the last national holiday for US based retailers until Independence Day on July 4th.
+- President’s Day: This is the last national holiday for US based retailers until Independence Day on July 4th.
 That’s over four months until the next major holiday campaign to drive sales for your business.
 Typically home goods, appliances and tech items are discounted during this time.

 Returns Can Provide More Opportunities